 - Basic Details – we need to associate the data monitoring with an Alarm (a logical container of monitoring rules, see more about it here) and provide a name for identification purposes

 - Data Filter – allows you to define the query you want to monitor, by selecting from the available queries and allows you to filter the result set to your needs

 - Notification Condition – the result from the query will be evaluated against configurable thresholds.
 In case of a threshold violation you will be notified via email and the information will also be made available on the Data Monitoring Dashboard

-- Monitoring Times – this is where you can specify how frequently you want to run this validation (Daily/Weekly/Monthly) and then how long and how frequently within the day (Business hours within the day and frequency within the day)
+- Monitoring Times – this is where you can specify how frequently you want to run this validation (Daily/Weekly/Monthly) , When you want to run i.e all the day or only during specific business hours,then how long and how frequently within the day (Business hours within the day and frequency within the day).

 So, this is how we describe a Data Monitoring rule.
 The monitoring service will then execute the queries periodically, validate it against the error/warning thresholds and it will alert accordingly (email, sms etc.).
 The results are also saved into the Data Monitoring Dashboard (this is a calendar based dashboard where you can see a month and day view, which shows a visual representation of the executions).
 In the month view of the calendar, you will be able to see on which days there were data monitoring problems and by clicking on a particular day you will see, on the day view of the calendar dashboard, the data validations for that day.

 Users are allowed to configure business start and end time under environment settings.
 This business hour will automatically reflect in the Data Monitoring schedule creation.